 English Learners (EL) staff works collaboratively with classroom teachers and Title I staff to provide a range of services to students.
-EL teachers use the program On Their Way to English that aligns with the district's literacy program, Literacy by Design.
-This may be a support piece or a full replacement for the literacy program depending on the need of the student.
+EL teachers use a program that is parallel to the core literacy program This may be a support piece or a full replacement for the literacy program depending on the need of the student.
 EL teachers will be using the World-Class Instructional Design and Assessment (WIDA) standards.